Heart-Healthy Foods List

 Eating a diet rich in antioxidants and learning how to lower your cholesterol can help strengthen and protect your heart.

-According to the American Heart Association, heart disease is the number one cause of deaths in America.
+According to the American Heart Association, heart disease is the number one cause of death in America.
 In fact, in 2013, one in three deaths was related to cardiovascular disease.
 Cardiovascular disease has caused more deaths than every type of cancer combined.
-For this reason, it is essential that you protect your heart.
+For this reason, you must protect your heart.

 Diet

 What you eat can affect your overall health.
-In fact, your eating habits can increase your risk of developing heart disease.
+Your eating habits can increase your risk of developing heart disease.
 The Mayo Clinic offers this advice to help lower your risk of developing this deadly disease.

 Portion Control